LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W02-D1-Functions.md

     }
     ```

 2. Call the function in FunctionPractice.js from within a script element.
+   Note that when we call a function, we call the thing we put between the parenthesis an *argument* (not a *parameter*).

    ```javascript
      hello("Brian");
    ```

 ### A function with a parameter and a return value